 Test Results

 The Epson ET-3950 is well-built.
-It's easy to access ink tanks, and they don't have any moving parts, so refilling is straightforward.
+It's easy to access the ink tanks, and since they don't have any moving parts, refilling is straightforward.
 It's also easy to keep an eye on Ink levels directly on the printer, and you can refill the tanks without powering the unit on.
 That said, you still need to reset the counter in the maintenance settings.
 The detachable power cord is a convenient touch.
 The ADF feed mechanism also feels better built than the Epson EcoTank ET-4850, and paper jams are fairly easy to clear from both the back and an access point on the ADF.

 This printer is easy to maintain.
 Its high page yield means refilling the ink tanks is an infrequent task, and the process itself is simple.
 The printer doesn't need to be powered on for refilling, and each ink bottle features a uniquely shaped nozzle that fits only into its matching tank, helping to prevent mix-ups.
 Still, it can get messy if you're not careful.
 Once refilled, you'll need to update the ink level through the Ink Level Settings menu.